 How many students are in the program?

 We have graduate students in all design & technology areas.
-There are 5 Scenic Designers, 5 Costume Designers, 4 Lighting Designers, and 4 Theatre Technology (TD) students.
+There are 5 Scenic Designers, 5 Costume Designers, 5 Lighting Designers, 2 Costume Technology and 5 Theatre Technology (TD) students.
 When combined with M.F.A.
 Acting, Directing, and M.A. and Ph.D. graduates, the Department of Theatre and Drama has 55 graduate students and approximately 250 undergraduate majors.